yuanchaiyc/Ling471/assignments/hints5.md

 2. Put all your Naive Bayes code from Assignment 4 into a function and import that function into Assignment 5.

-3. Modify it such that it accepts a column name and grabs the review text from that column.
+3. Modify it such that it accepts a column and grabs the review text from that column.
+(Maybe you won't need to modify anything if that's how you wrote it in the first place.)

 4. Modify it such that it returns a dict or a list contatining the 10 output numbers.
 It is up to you which order/format; just make sure it is clear to you what that is and you don't make a mistake later accessing the numbers.
 See example/comments in the skeleton code.